mkovacs/kyuu/index.md

 and the integer parts, when empty, contain an implicit 0.

-In Haskell, the percent sign % is the infix operator that constructs a rational number from a numerator and a denominator.
+In Haskell, the percent sign % is the infix operator that constructs a rational number from its numerator and denominator.

 ## Examples